Snow Days & Virtual Learning

 - Send a Tweet (follow us on @WISRedDevils).

-We will make every effort to post this information as early as possible and no later than 6:30 AM.
+We will make every effort to post this information as early as possible and no later than 6:00 AM.
 If WIS does not make a specific announcement using the methods above, school is in session on a regular schedule.
-WIS does not post announcements on local TV or radio stations.

 VIRTUAL LEARNING POLICY